Rohithmarktricks/Navigation_DQN/README.md

 The files in the python/. directory are the ML-agents toolkit files and the dependencies thare are required to run the Banana Environment.
 For more information about the Unity ML Agents Toolkit visit:

-For further details on DQN, Please refer to

 ## Unity Environment - Banana